-The computation of each of the above ensemble averages can be performed in a similar manner to what was done in the case of the skewness.
+The computation of each of the above ensemble averages can be performed in a similar manner to the case of the skewness.
 Indeed, using a Fourier representation, the Poisson equation, and Wick's theorem, one has to integrate terms of the generic form

-where i) the trick is to distinguish between two scales $R_1$ and $R_2$ as an intermediate step while in the end they will both be taken equal to our smoothing scale $R$ and ii) $K$ is a polynomial in $\bm{k_1}$ and $\bm{k_2}$ which depends on which second derivatives of the gravitational potential are considered.
+where (i) the easiest way to proceed is to distinguish between two scales $R_1$ and $R_2$ as an intermediate step while in the end they will both be taken equal to our smoothing scale $R$ and (ii) $K$ is a polynomial in $\bm{k_1}$ and $\bm{k_2}$, which depends on which second derivatives of the gravitational potential are considered.

 The term $1/(\bm{k_1} + \bm{k_2})^2$ unfortunately prevents direct analytical integration of the angular part of the previous form but differentiation by $R_2^2$ under the integral sign (sometimes referred to as \textit{Feynman's trick}) turns out to be a viable solution.
-Applied to the first term of equation~\eqref{formal_I1I2}, we for example obtain
+Applied to the first term of Eq.~\eqref{formal_I1I2}, for example, we obtain

 where $k_{i(j)}$ is the $j$-th Cartesian component of ${\bm k_i}$ for $i \in \{1,2\}$.
-This form is much more suited for integration.
-Using the same decomposition of the Gaussian filter and the perturbation theory kernel onto the basis of Legendre polynomials as in the skewness computation, we perform integration on the angle between ${\bm k_1}$ and ${\bm k_2}$, and a final integration on $R_2^2$.
+This form is much more suited to integration.
+Using the same decomposition of the Gaussian filter and the perturbation theory kernel into the basis of Legendre polynomials as in the skewness computation, we perform integration on the angle between ${\bm k_1}$ and ${\bm k_2}$, and a final integration on $R_2^2$.
 We finally obtain

 where $\text{Ei}$ is the exponential integral function $\text{Ei(z)} = -\int_z^\infty e^{-t}/tdt$.